The project manager is responsible for budget management for school property projects.

 The Construction Contracts Act 2002 sets out fair and equitable procedures for paying construction contract invoices.

 - protects sub-contractors against inequitable payment terms and practices of anyone higher up the contractual chain

 - has quick and simple dispute resolution procedures

 - has remedies for recovering money due under construction contracts.

 The Construction Contracts Act states what payments can be withheld from a contractor.
 The board may want to withhold a payment, for example, if the quality of work is poor.
 Check what you can do under the Act before taking this step.

-For more details see the Consumer website (external link) .
+For more details visit the Consumer NZ website.

 A successful project is completed within the approved budget.
 To control the budget, you must control the project’s scope and schedule.